Information cascade on networks and phase transitions: II. Network

+In the BA model the weight 1 for the in-degree and out-degree.
+We set the weight $\omega$ for the out-degree.
+The latest popularity is used for the evolution of the network and is updated with time.
+The probability that node $i<t$ is selected by node $t$ is

+As popularity increases, the probability that the site is selected increases.
+We show the initial steps in Appendix B.

+We can extend this to the negative $\omega$.
+In this case, a negative feedback can be observed.
+Note that if $l_i<0$, we set $l_i=0$ when $\omega<0$, in the case where $-r/\omega$ is indivisible.
+Popularity decreases as the number of incoming links of the voter increases.
+After the $t$-th voter joins, the total number of $l_j$ after the $t$-th voter joins is $\sum_j l_j=(\omega+1)r(t-r+1)$, where $t\geq r$. $l_i$ corresponds to the popularity of voter $i$.
+Using the parameter $\omega$, we can represent several networks using the same process.

+In this network, the voter joins the network one by one.
+This corresponds to sequential voting, which is explained in the next section.
+Using this system the voters can refer without fail because the voter creates the network and decides the opinion at the same time.
+When we can separate the creation of the network and sequential voting, the ordering of the votes may be the problem generally, because the referred voter has not decided the opinion yet.
+If we assume that the voters can refer to the previous votes without fail, the order of the voting does not affect our conclusions.

-When $\omega=1$ and $\omega=0$, the network becomes a BA model \cite{BA} and random graph, respectively.
+When $\omega=1$ and $\omega=0$, the network becomes a BA model \cite{BA} and a random graph, respectively.
 This is because when $\omega=0$, all voters are selected with the same probability.
 In this case, the older node has many outgoing arrows because the lifetime of the older nodes is longer than that of the new node.
-Hence, the probability that a node is selected in the life increases with older nodes.
+Hence, the probability that a node is selected in life increases with age.
 We consider the range of negative $\omega$ to be $-1\leq\omega<0$.
 The maximum number of selections was $\lceil (-r/\omega) \rceil$ where $\lceil x\rceil$ is the ceiling function.
 This means that there is a maximum hub size of $-1\leq\omega<0$.
 There is no maximum hub size in $0\leq\omega$.
 As the size of the hub increases, $\omega$ increases owing to positive feedback.

 Samples of the networks are shown in Fig.\ref{sample}.
-Fig.\ref{sample} upper side shows the case of $r=1$, which corresponds to tree networks, and the lower side shows the case of $r=3$.
+The upper side shows the case of $r=3$, which corresponds to tree networks, and the lower side shows the case of $r=1$.
 We confirmed that this method represents several types of networks.

 Next, we discuss the relation between $\omega$ and the hub size.
-We show that some hubs gather almost all links using Gini coefficient in Fig.\ref{Gini}.
+We show that some hubs gather almost all links using the Gini coefficient in Fig.\ref{Gini}.
 This is the concentration of links to hubs.
-Gini coefficient is the index of concentration and shows a number from 0 to 1.
-As the concentration increased, the Gini coefficient increased.
+The Gini coefficient is the index of concentration and shows a number from 0 to 1.
+As the concentration increases, the Gini coefficient increases.
 We can confirm that the concentration appears $\omega>0$ and the effect of hubs increases as $\omega$ increases.